apache/incubator-wayang/README.md

 ```java
 org.qcri.rheem.apps.kmeans.postgres.Kmeans
 ```
 The latter assumes data to reside in a filesystem, while the other assumes data to reside in PostgreSQL.
-For the latter case, you will have to configure Rheem, such that can access the database.
+For the latter case, you will have to configure Rheem, such that it can access the database.
 Even though this app is written in Scala, you can launch it in a regular JVM.
 Run the app without parameters to get a description of the required parameters.

 **Datasets.** We provide a [data generator](https://github.com/rheem-ecosystem/rheem-benchmark/blob/master/src/test/resources/kmeans-datagenerator.py) to generate files that can be clustered.
 You can further load these files into the database assuming the following schema: